 If the Medicaid beneficiary participates in a Community Alternatives Program (CAP/C or CAP/ DA), the hospice shall contact the CAP case manager or care advisors.
 The hospice is responsible for the professional medical oversight of all hospice beneficiaries.
-CAP services may augment the care provided by the hospice to meet the beneficiary's needs (refer to 3K-1 and 3K-2 Clinical Coverage Policies).
+CAP services may augment the care provided by the hospice to meet the beneficiary's needs.
+Refer to clinical coverage policies 3K-1, Community Alternatives Program for Children (CAP/C) and 3K-2, Community Alternatives Program for Disabled Adults (CAP/DA) on NC Medicaid's website https://medicaid.ncdhhs.gov/.
 The hospice provider shall coordinate care with the CAP case manager/care advisor to prevent duplication of service.